 The form requires a lot of mandatory information, and you will not be able to edit these details once you have submitted them.
 We advise you, therefore, to save your entry elsewhere (e.g. in a Word document), and to check the information you have entered carefully before clicking Submit.

-Please do not use the '-' (hyphen) symbol as a bullet point in your statement, as this may truncate the text which is submitted.
+Please do not use bullet points or the '-' (hyphen) symbol as a bullet point in your statement, as this may truncate the text which is submitted.

-If you have queries about completing this form, please contact us by emailing Ms Marion Edney (firstname.lastname@example.org) before submitting.
+If you have queries about completing this form, please contact us by email (firstname.lastname@example.org) before submitting.

 Please complete all your personal details.
-Please ensure in particular that your contact details are entered carefully - we are likely to use both emails and letters to contact you.
+Please ensure in particular that your contact details are entered carefully.

 The second section of the application form allows you to nominate up to ten preferences of college/year of entry.

-This grid shows which colleges are offering choral awards for 2018 and 2019 entry, and for which particular voices (if applicable).
-Please note that colleges may have vacancies for one year only or for both years.
+This grid shows which colleges are offering choral awards for 2022 and 2023 entry, and for which particular voices (if applicable).

 |Key: S=Soprano, A=Alto, T=Tenor, B=Bass|